 The overall low birthweight rate in San Mateo County decreased over the prior year from 7.5 percent to 6.6 percent.
 This decrease was reflected in most racial/ethnic groups, all county regions, and in both Medi-Cal and non-Medi-Cal populations.
 The decrease was greatest in the Coastside and mid-County, in the non-Medi-Cal population, and among African American families.
 Implementation of increased evidence based home visiting interventions will drive greater decreases in low birthweight in the Medi-Cal population, and the less affluent regions of the county.

 - Deepen performance improvement and problem solving skills using LEAP

 tools and data in a meaningful way to achieve ongoing improvement in

-- Increase employee engagement at the leadership level to sustain and improve engagement across the division; and,
+- Increase employee engagement to sustain strong performance across the division.

-- Implement a client satisfaction tool across all programs.
+- Use and continue learning from a client satisfaction survey that has been implemented across all FHS programs.